Lomo Ibérico de Bellota

 |Pork loin, trimmed off outside fat||1000 g||2.20 lb|

 Ingredients per 1000g (1 kg) of meat

 |Coarse salt for salting loin||as needed|

 |Olive oil||45 ml||3 Tbsp|

-- Mix salt (25 g) with spices and oil.
+- Brush off the salt, wash briefly in running water and pat dry with paper towels.
+Mix spices, cure #2, lemon juice and oil.
 Rub in all over the loin.
 Marinate in refrigerator for 48 hours.